-In December 2019, a novel strain of the coronavirus emerged in China and the virus has now spread to several other countries, including Canada and the U.S., and infections have been reported globally resulting in a global pandemic with over 286,000 confirmed deaths and more than 4 million confirmed cases of COVID-19 to date.
+In December 2019, a novel strain of the coronavirus emerged in China and the virus has now spread worldwide with infections having been reported globally resulting in a global pandemic.
 The extent to which COVID-19 will continue to impact the Company's business, including its operations and the market for its securities, will depend on future developments, which are highly uncertain and cannot be predicted at this time, and include the duration, severity and scope of the outbreak and the actions taken to contain or treat the coronavirus outbreak.
 In particular, the continued spread of COVID- 19 globally could materially and adversely impact the Company's business including without limitation, employee health, workforce productivity, obligations regarding flow-through shares, increased insurance premiums, limitations on travel, the availability of industry experts and personnel, restrictions to its drill program and/or the timing to process drill and other metallurgical testing, and other factors that will depend on future developments beyond the Company's control, which may have a material and adverse effect on the its business, financial condition and results of operations.

 There can be no assurance that the Company's personnel will not be impacted by these pandemic diseases and ultimately see its workforce productivity reduced or incur increased medical costs / insurance premiums as a result of these health risks.
 Further, there can be no assurances that the remaining balance of the gross proceeds from the sale by the Company of flow-through shares in 2019 will be used by the Company to incur "Canadian exploration expenses" that qualify as "flow-through mining expenditures" (as both terms are defined in the Income Tax Act (Canada)), and such other applicable British Columbia provincial obligations will be satisfied, by December 31, 2020 if the COVID-19 pandemic continues and/or the Government of BC mandates that the Company's business continue to be suspended.
+On July 7, 2020, the Department of Finance proposed to extend the flow-through funds spend period and the look-back rule by one year, including suspending the Part XII.6 tax for the same period.
+Assuming the extension will be enacted, as of June 30, 2020, the Corporation is required to spend \$1,000,000 of flow-through funds by December 31, 2021 and \$7,400,000 of flow-through funds by December 31, 2022.
+If the extension is not finalized by the Department of Finance, the dates for the flow-through spend requirements will be moved up by one year.